oracle-livelabs/oci/ai-chatbot-ampere/lab4_deploy_application/lab4_deploy_application.md

     ```
     ![](./images/minikube_status.png " ")

-3. Create a new namespace **serge-ai** for application deployment, enter command:
+3. Create a new namespace named **serge-ai** for the application deployment:
     ```
     <copy>
     kubectl create namespace serge-ai